A detailed look on actions on Hochschild complexes especially the degree $1$ co-product and actions on loop spaces: Actions on (Co)chains of loop spaces and their geometric interpretation

-If we regard a singular chain $c$ on the free loop space $LM=C(S^1,M)$, we get a chain $b_*(c)$ in $M$ by the push--forward with respect to the map $b:LM\to M$ which sends $\phi$ to $\phi(0)$.
-The same holds for any other point.
+If we regard a singular chain $c$ on the free loop space $LM=C(S^1,M)$, we get a chain $b_*(c)$ in $M$ by the push--forward with respect to the base--point map $b:LM\to M$ which sends $\phi$ to $\phi(0)$.
+Evaluating at different points of $S^1$ gives similar maps.

-In order to understand the algebraic structure of Hochschild cochains, or cyclic chains, we sample $S^1$ by a sequences of $n+1$ points that are cyclically ordered and coherent, the first point always being $0$.
-The $n+1$ points give us $n+1$ singular chains.
-The $i$--th point may collide with the $i+1$st point lowering the point count in which case we should obtain the family with less points.
+The algebraic structure of Hochschild cochains is given by sampling $S^1$ by sequences of $n+1$ points that are cyclically ordered and coherent ---the first point always being $0$.
+The $n+1$ points yield $n+1$ singular chains.
+This gives a sequence parameterized by $n$.
+The $i$--th point may collide with the $i+1$st point lowering the point count in which case one should obtain the family with less points.
 This is the coherence.
-The points $1$ and $n$ can collide with $0$ which gives the cyclic structure.
+Both points $1$ and $n$ can collide with $0$ which gives the extra degeneracy.

 In terms of elements of $A^{\otimes n+1}$ the element $a_0\odo a_n$ represents the dual homology classes swept out by the $n+1$ points, that is $a_i$ is dual to the homology cycle swept out by the $i$-th point and $a_0$ is dual to the base points of the loop.